gamblevore/speedie/Documentation/ErrorsAdvanced.md

             if !stderr.ok
                 printline "Awesome! we found an error but its not gonna harm us"

 Now we only see the first error created.
+And we see "Awesome!..." printed, proving that the error did exist... for a while.